And we, the bones, become ashes and powder

 Simone Dompeyre Artistic Director

-In the darkness of the early night, many people were standing around waiting for a ceremony? no noise, when a young woman in a plastic skirt with bubbles and lace made of hung paper, wearing big ranger shoes, started to distribute the same small folded papers with her open hands.
-They hid words that were soon heard in two voices, those of the two artists ? in photography, sound, video, installation ?
-Fabrice Leroux and ? in dance ?
-Cedranna, some of which were read on the wall, which had become a large screen.
-They say "universal" and "memory", "face" and "wick", "vital" and "erasure", "distant" and "dull" but also "heat" and "coldness", "reversal" and "birth", "blossoming" and "decomposition".
-The words come back in the last movement; they list the values recognised in the ashes, without refusing the antinomy, or accepting it: "fall, loss, abandonment" but "embrace, love, awakening".
+In the darkness of the early night, many of them, standing up, were waiting for a ceremony... no noise, when a young woman in her bubble-wrapped plastic and lace skirt made of hanging paper, wearing large rangers shoes, began her distribution, hands open with the same folded little papers.
+They hid words that were soon heard, in two voices, those of the two artists - in photography, sound, video, installation - Fabrice Leroux and - in dance - Cedranna, some of them could be heard on the wall that had become a big screen.
+They say "universal" and "memory", "face" and "wick", "vital" and "erasure", "distant" and "dreary" but also "warmth" and "coldness", "setback" and "birth", "bloom" and "decay".
+The words come up again in the last movement; they list the values attributed to ashes, without rejecting their antinomy, or accepting it: "fall, loss, surrender" but "embrace, love, awakening".

-Having scattered the last of her messages on the floor, she joins a wooden platform covered with grey dust, the ash that Villon's verse relates to our body after life? now in a simple tunic whose draperies connote those of statues of young women / sleeping goddesses or recumbents, she dances.
-The image is repeated in different dimensions, two monitors off stage and on stage enclose the body in their small screen, the large dimension on the wall exalts its delicacy, sometimes in the superposition of its remanence and gives it back the space and on the wood, the body is in the middle of the stage.On the wood, the body moves forward, turns slowly, decomposes its step, glissando? the body stands up more strongly and throws, projects, propels or lets fall back the ashes that the hands pick up when it does not mix them? then on the wall, a zenithal dive discovers the figures thus drawn.
+Having scattered the last of her messages on the ground, she walks toward a wooden platform covered with grey dust, the ash that Villon’s verse brings back to our bodies after life...
+Now in a simple tunic whose drapes were usually worn by those statues of young women / sleeping goddesses or lying goddesses, she dances.
+The image is repeated in various dimensions, two monitors off stage and on this one enclose the body on their small screen, the large dimension on the wall exalts its delicacy, sometimes in the overlap of its remanence and gives it space and on the wood, the body advances, turns slowly, decomposes its steps, glissando... the body straightens up more strongly and throws, throws, propels or drops the ash that the hands pick up when it does not mix it - then on the wall, a zenith dive discovers the figures thus drawn

-Certainly, some of the gestures bring us back to rituals of mourning and penitence, and to the biblical background; for example, it is the offended woman who is judged guilty, in the Second Book of Samuel Tamar, daughter of David, poured ashes on her head and tore her princess tunic because her brother Ammon had raped her.
-The performance does not breathe such cruelties, it raises a dust that has lost all heaviness and ugliness.
-She keeps in her gait the fire that smoulders under the ashes.
+Certainly, some gestures lead to rituals of mourning and penance, and to the biblical works; for example, it is already the offended woman who is found guilty, in the Second Book of Samuel Tamar, daughter of David, spread ashes on her head and tore off her princess coat because her brother Ammon had raped her.
+The performance does not breathe such cruelty, it raises dust that has lost all heaviness and ugliness.
+She keeps in her walk this fire that smoulders under the ashes.

-The dance is not sad, it represents this passage towards a light, harmonious state? a floating moment; it takes the pace of other EMBERS ERRANT? and Barber's score is in tune with this moment of grace, this full moment, this moment of beauty.
-An elegy to a death that is not macabre,
+The dance is not sad, it represents this passage towards a state, light, filled wit harmony... a floating moment; it takes the place of other ERRING SHADOWS...
+And Barber’s score grants itself this moment of grace, this full moment, this moment of beauty.
+An elegy to a death that would neither be macabre,

-nor horrific, which evokes funeral practices of mixing ashes with food for the living ? in South America ? making Buddha statues by mixing it with clay ? in Tibet ? fertilising the fields with it.
+nor horrible that calls for funeral practices mixing ashes with food for the living - in South America - making Buddha statues by mixing them with clay - in Tibet-fertilizing the fields with it.

-If the title is Villon's poetry, very far from his hanged men whose "magpies, crows (have) gouged out their eyes / And plucked out their beards and eyebrows", the tone of the work opens up a new Orpheus testament, where the poet would have become a dancer, where, like the phoenix, he comes back to life through his own combustion.
+If the title is poetry by Villon, very far from his hangings, including "Magpies, crows have dug out our eyes And pulled out our beards and eyebrows.", the tone of the work opens a new testament of Orpheus, in which the poet would have become a dancer, where like the phoenix, he comes to life by his very combustion.
 The

-This ash flows like water when she rubs it on her body, fills her face with it; it floats like air when she blows it, throws it away; it bears witness to the fire when the dancer approaches this column of light so narrow that it becomes an echo of doors to another world.
-The dancer moves forward, backward, and back again, caught by the light that makes her illumination? that makes her diaphanous.
-The ash keeps the trace of what was once the life of the human being? what the rose on the screen foretold, ahead of Cedranna.
+This ash flows like water when she rubs her body, fills her face with it; it floats like air when she breathes it, throws it away; it bears witness to fire when the dancer approaches this column of light so narrow that it echoes from doors to another world.
+The dancer moves forward, backwards, returns to it caught up in the light that makes her enlightened...
+That makes her diaphanous.
+The ash keeps track of what human life was...
+What the rose foreshadowed, which, on the screen, preceded Cedranna.

-Rose and Eros, rose and memory, traces of life; they scatter in the wind and spread over the earth or dissolve in the water, ephemeral like the flower, ephemeral like this performance in the half-light of the night "the sweet night that walks".
+Rose and Eros, rose and memory, traces of life; they disperse in the wind and spread over the earth or dissolve in water, ephemeral like the flower, ephemeral like this performance in the darkness of the night "the sweet night that walks".

 Learn More

-The performance takes place on a 4m by 3m rectangle covered with a layer of ash.
+The performance takes place on a 4x3 m rectangle covered with a layer of ashes.

-A single source of light as a door (A vertical double neon)
+A single source of light, like a door (A double vertical neon light)

-Dancing with this element, taming it, without fear, just a moment when the body abandons itself to offer its last dance.
+Dance with this element, tame it, without fear, just for a moment when the body surrenders to offer its last dance.

-Between strength and fragility, the body?s life force, beauty and fatality.
+Between strength and fragility, the life impulse of the body, beauty and fatality.

 Music Samuel Barber Adagio For Strings